2018 29

 Le Pin 2010 (barrel sample) 97-99p

 Tasted in March 2011.
-A sublime nose of chocolate mixed with beautiful black cherries, violets, a silky palate filled with black cherries, astonishing richness, balance, and structure.
+A sublime nose of chocolate mixed with beautiful black cherries and violets, a silky palate filled with black cherries, astonishing richness, balance, and structure.

 Le Pin 2009 (barrel sample) 97-98p

-Tasted in March 2010.
-This wine showed a fresh, meaty, silky texture, great intensity and concentration, sophisticated touch, and stunning length.
-Fascinating wine.
+I tasted this wine in March 2010.
+It showed a fresh, meaty, silky texture, great intensity and concentration, a sophisticated touch, and stunning length.
+It is a fascinating wine.

 Le Pin 2008 (barrel sample) 95-96p

-Tasted in March 2009.
-It displayed a fresh, silky texture, great finesse, sophisticated touch, and stunning length.
-Fascinating wine.
+I tasted it in March 2009.
+It displayed freshness, a silky texture, great finesse and refinement, splendid complexity, and stunning length.
+It was a terrific wine.

 Le Pin 2007 (barrel sample) 91p

 Tasted in March 2008.
 Aromatic, light, round, and without that many nuances.
-A vintage that won't be mentioned in history books.
+It's a vintage that won't be mentioned in history books.

 Le Pin 2006 (barrel sample) 94-95p

 Tasted in April 2007.
 Extremely seductive and silky wine all the way.
 Fabulous lusciousness and breed.
-A massive success for the vintage.
+It was a massive success for the vintage.

 Le Pin 2005 (barrel sample) 95-97p